 Stickers can give your packaging a lovely personalised feel and also be a cost effective way to create labels.
 You can even add a few in with your orders which hopefully customers will use and raise your brand awareness, and it might just brighten their day especially if it’s something fun or beautiful.

-You can buy plain packaging and use them to highlight your services or products as it draws the eye.
+You can buy plain packaging and use them to highlight your wellness services or products as it draws the eye.
 Try using stickers on a plain folder if you have any notes or information pack from a workshop or event you’re running.

 If you use a lot of packaging in your business, take a peek at my blog Pretty Packaging – 10 easy ways to brand your packaging for some ideas and inspiration.